 The Authority has an Occupational Health Unit to support the health and wellbeing of staff.
 The Authority has signed up to the MIND Blue Light campaign to support mental health and wellbeing in the workforce and provided training to mental health champions and is looking to introduce more widely a Trauma Risk Management (TRiM) process.
-It will also have a Mental Health Advisor.
+The Authority recruited a Mental Health Advisor in 2019 who has developed the Mental Health Strategy and introduced a Mental Health Steering Group.